olyacenko/XML/README.md

 # XML
- 1. Create an remote repository named XML.
+ 1. Create a remote repository named XML.
     - Go to GitHub account ;
     - click on the `new repository` button ;
     - enter Repository name "JSON" ;